 - a.
-Restore the localness requirements for commercial local radio, and reform Ofcom's radio licensing regime to ensure that control of public airwaves is attached to clear public service commitments. - b.
+Restore the localness requirements for local radio, and reform Ofcom's radio licensing regime to ensure that control of public airwaves is attached to clear public service commitments. - b.
 Renew the 2012 local TV order with additional public service objectives and extended public funding. - c.
-Fund new sources of local public interest journalism through a levy on tech giants.
+Fund new sources of local public interest journalism through a levy on tech giants, built into the Digital Markets Unit's bargaining code being drafted in the Digital Markets, Competition and Consumers Bill.